27 Interesting Facts about Equatorial Guinea

 President Teodoro Obiang Nguema Mbasogo

-President Teodoro Obiang Nguema Mbasogo (Paul Kagame: CC 2.0)
+President Teodoro Obiang Nguema Mbasogo (Paul Kagame, CC BY-NC-ND 2.0)

 25. Equatorial Guinea is one of 27 countries that doesn’t have any UNESCO World Heritage Sites.
 It also doesn’t have any properties on the Tentative List that are intended to be submitted for nomination.